andersroos/frak/README.md

 * Dispatcher communication.
 * Block strategy?
 * Statistics.
-* In browser gui worker?
+* In browser gui worker.
+* Partly built in web assembly.

 ## Dispatcher

 * Manage workers.
 * Block queue.
 * Block strategy?
-* Web worker, server or other.
+* Multiple implementations, web worker, server or other.

 ## Worker

 * Calculate blocks.
-* Web worker, server or other.
+* Multiple implementations, web worker, server or other.

 ## Registry

 * Registry for dispatchers.
+* Js client that will fake no registry if no registry.
 * Node server.